ietf-wg-cellar/ebml-specification/specification.markdown

 A boolean to express if an EBML Element is permitted to be Unknown-Sized Element (having all VINT_DATA bits of Element Data Size set to 1).
 EBML Elements that are not Master Elements MUST NOT set unknownsizeallowed to true.
 An EBML Element that is defined with an unknownsizeallowed attribute set to 1 MUST also have the unknownsizeallowed attribute of its Parent Element set to 1.

+An EBML Element with the unknownsizeallowed attribute set to 1 MUST NOT have its recursive attribute set to 1.

 The unknownsizeallowed attribute is OPTIONAL.
 If the unknownsizeallowed attribute is not used then that EBML Element is not allowed to use an unknown Element Data Size.

 #### recursive